-Charting the patient-centered journey
+Charting the patient-centred journey

-Based on patient insight and case files, we created persona led patient journey maps that covered all diagnosis stages — from experiencing symptoms to end-of-life care.
+Based on patient insight and case files, we created persona-led patient journey maps that covered all diagnosis stages — from experiencing symptoms to end-of-life care.
 Each persona enabled us to see the part of that journey that most affected them and how we might mitigate some of the negative feelings they would be going through, along with providing new opportunities to support them.